 The Prime Minister, Justin Trudeau, today issued the following statement on United Nations Day:

-“On this day, let us pause to reflect on all that the UN has accomplished for the world, and celebrate the employees of its many affiliated programmes, funds, and specialized agencies who work tirelessly to make our global community a safer, more prosperous place.
-The UN is a vital organization, unparalleled in scope, that is a source of great optimism for a better tomorrow.”
+“On this day, I invite Canadians to reflect on all that the UN has accomplished for humanity, and celebrate the employees of its many affiliated programmes, funds, and specialized agencies who work tirelessly every day toward a better world.”